The neutered role of today’s bank manager: a painting by numbers

 We can do it all with a mouse, a click, a tap of the app and a secure WiFi connection.

-If these e-bankers need to talk to someone, it's often a protracted process.
-They (eventually) get through to a call centre in a far off land.
-Or wait forever for a chat-bot to spew out irrelevant information.
-That contact has no idea where your town is, what it looks like or who lives there.
+If we need to talk to someone, it's often a protracted process.
+We (eventually) get through to a call centre in a far-off land.
+Or wait forever for a chatbot to spew out irrelevant information.
+That call centre agent has no idea where your town is, what it looks like or who lives there.

-What you do as a profession and the impact upon your life any decisions those call centre operatives make is lost to impartiality.
+What you do as a profession and the impact upon your life that any decisions those call centre operatives make are lost to their impartiality.

 They rattle off questions (and answers) in parrot fashion.
 And there’s a culpable relief from both parties when the call’s finished.